The Art of the Patina

 A Living Archive

-This archive continues to evolve: patinas are mercurial, volatile, and never fixed.
-Each firing records its own atmosphere, ensuring every Otts & Kulcha surface is unique, yet always part of a unified vision.
+Otts & Kulcha patinas are mercurial, volatile, and never fixed.
+Each firing records its own atmosphere, ensuring every surface is unique while remaining part of a unified material universe.
+This archive will continue to evolve as the work evolves.